About Us

 TECHNICAL INFORMATION

-It is made up of labor, equipment, materials, and associated productivity for the defined task.
+4BT construction cost data sets are made up of labor, equipment, materials, and associated productivity for a defined task.
+Productivity is defined by the associated crews and current commerical construction practices.
 It is critical that data is gathered per the local market and that users can view, change, enhance, and share granular cost items with respect to the individual labor, equipment, material, and crews.

 Our cost data development team leverages multiple resources including business manufacturers, commodity suppliers, and wholesale chain information and pricing, dynamic cost databases across disparate domains of materials and equipment, and local general contractor and subcontractor labor costs across multiple trades.

-The continuous maintenance and updated research cost dataset is used as the basis for updating and/or creating granular construction task lines.
+Our continuously researched cost datasets are used as the basis for updating and/or creating granular construction task lines.

 Unlike other traditional databases, these elementary cost elements are the foundation for, and link with, all granular tasks enabling over one (1) million updates for each localized dataset.

-The founders established 4BT to provide a superior alternative to traditional “industry leading” cost data that relies upon “national average cost data” and location factoring.
-As demonstrated by third party studies, location factoring cannot accurately account for local market conditions, resulting in significant errors in cost estimation for all types of repairs, renovation, maintenance, and new construction activities.
-Examples of these studies/reports are as follows:
+4BT was founded to provide a superior alternative to traditional “industry leading” cost data that relies upon “national average cost data” and location factoring for labor, material, and equipment.
+This outdated approach cannot accurately account for the variables associated with local market conditions, resulting in significant errors in cost estimation for all types of repairs, renovation, maintenance, and new construction activities.
+This issue has been been readily demonstrated in multiple e studies/reports.
+The following are examples.

 “Location factors are used during preliminary project evaluations.
 They are not intended to be used when preparing appropriation-quality estimates.
 They often are applied to conceptual estimates for identifying “go/no-go” projects at an early stage.”
 (Peitlock, B.A., ccc, Developing Location Factors Using a Factoring Method, International Cost Engineering Council, ICEC International Cost Management Journal (ICMJ), 1998.)